ECB's Liikanen warns of asset price bubbles due to low interest rates

 “If interest rates remain very low for a long time there is a risk,” he said.

-The ECB unleashed its bond buying program last month which has pushed down market interest rates, encouraging investors to move into riskier assets that will spur growth.
+The ECB unleashed its bond buying programme last month which has pushed down market interest rates, encouraging investors to move into riskier assets that will spur growth.

 Liikanen said it was important for central banks to set regulatory and supervisory rules to avoid risks, and if necessary, tighten or expand their monetary policy instruments.

-He also warned against structural problems in the banking market: “We have to prevent larger banks, which are still benefiting from implied state guarantees, from taking on too much risk.”
+He also warned against structural problems in the banking market: “We have to prevent larger banks, which are still benefitting from implied state guarantees, from taking on too much risk.”

 However he said he saw no cause for a debate on whether the ECB should reduce bond purchases.

 “The worst thing would be if we were to hesitate.
-We have raised expectations and now we must deliver,” he said, comparing the ECB’s bond-buying program to a marathon race whose ultimate goal was price stability.
+We have raised expectations and now we must deliver,” he said, comparing the ECB’s bond-buying programme to a marathon race whose ultimate goal was price stability.
+(Reporting by Caroline Copley, editing by William Hardy)